 Increasing demands for technical innovation and performance are key drivers for the medical industry.
-Next generation medical devices need to be smaller, faster, more precise and more reliable.
-As a direct result of these technical enhancements, there is an escalating importance to thermal management.
-ACT has proven experience in the Medical industry, helping product designers and manufacturers solve key thermal problems.
+Next-generation medical devices need to be smaller, faster, more precise and more reliable.
+As a direct result of these technical enhancements, there is escalating importance to thermal management.
+ACT has proven experience in the medical industry, helping product designers and manufacturers solve key thermal problems.

 Whether it’s a feasibility study, product analysis, design, prototyping or manufacturing, ACT has the Design & Analysis skills to develop your solution and the quality manufacturing systems to produce a product suitable for the most critical medical procedures.